paigem1972/about-me/README.md

 # about-me
 Hello, my name is **Valentine Montana** and my email is **paigem1972@hstat.org**.
-I'm currently a student at hstat and I'm in the sep10 program.My birthday is February 27th and my deepest darkest secret is that everything I do is **_purely muscle memory_**.
+I'm currently a student at hstat and I'm in the sep10 program.
+My birthday is February 27th and my deepest darkest secret is that everything I do is **_purely muscle memory_**.

 - - -
 ### The following text are facts about me: